Last Updated on January 25, 2023 by Katie

 Know that — even by reading this article, you are on your way.
 Many will just keep thinking about working for themselves and never actually research how to do it.

-If you enjoyed this article, please share on your social media to inspire others.
+If you enjoyed this article, please share it on your social media to inspire others.

 Let me know in the comments if you want to work for yourself.
 What are you struggling with?
 I’d love to know and help if I can.